Minor in Global Engineering

 Requires PHIL 105 as a prerequisite.

-Note: Students may petition the College of Engineering's Associate Dean for Undergraduate Affairs for permission to apply other courses they believe relevant to the Minor in Global Engineering toward their credit requirements.
+Note: Students may petition the Engineering Management Department Head for permission to apply other courses they believe relevant to the Minor in Global Engineering toward their credit requirements.
 Such requests will be handled on a case-by-case basis.